henghuiding/MeViS/README.md

 ### Abstract

-This work strives for motion expressions guided video segmentation, which focuses on segmenting objects in video content based on a sentence describing the motion of the objects.
-Existing referring video object segmentation datasets downplay the importance of motion in video content for language-guided video object segmentation.
-To investigate the feasibility of using motion expressions to ground and segment objects in videos, we propose a large-scale dataset called MeViS, which contains numerous motion expressions to indicate target objects in complex environments.
-The goal of MeViS benchmark is to provide a platform that enables the development of effective language-guided video segmentation algorithms that leverage motion expressions as a primary cue for object segmentation in complex video scenes.
+This paper proposes a large-scale multi-modal dataset for referring motion expression video segmentation, focusing on segmenting and tracking target objects in videos based on language description of objects’ motions.
+Existing referring video segmentation datasets often focus on salient objects and use language expressions rich in static attributes, potentially allowing the target object to be identiﬁed in a single frame.
+Such datasets underemphasize the role of motion in both videos and languages.
+To explore the feasibility of using motion expressions and motion reasoning clues for pixel-level video understanding, we introduce MeViS, a dataset containing 33,072 human-annotated motion expressions in both text and audio, covering 8,171 objects in 2,006 videos of complex scenarios.
+We benchmark 15 existing methods across 4 tasks supported by MeViS, including 6 referring video object segmentation (RVOS) methods, 3 audio-guided video object segmentation (AVOS) methods, 2 referring multi-object tracking (RMOT) methods, and 4 video captioning methods for the newly introduced referring motion expression generation (RMEG) task.
+The results demonstrate weaknesses and limitations of existing methods in addressing motion expression-guided video understanding.
+We further analyze the challenges and propose an approach LMPM++ for RVOS/AVOS/RMOT that achieves new state-of-the-art results.
+Our dataset provides a platform that facilitates the development of motion expression-guided video understanding algorithms in complex video scenes.

 <div align="center">
   <img src="https://github.com/henghuiding/MeViS/blob/page/static/DemoImages/teaser.png?raw=true" width="100%" height="100%"/>
 </div>

 <p style="text-align:justify; text-justify:inter-ideograph;width:100%">Figure 1.
-Examples of video clips from <b>M</b>otion <b>e</b>xpressions <b>Vi</b>deo <b>S</b>egmentation (<b>MeViS</b>) are provided to illustrate the dataset's nature and complexity. <font color="#FF6403">The expressions in MeViS primarily focus on motion attributes and the referred target objects that cannot be identified by examining a single frame solely</font>.
-For instance, the first example features three parrots with similar appearances, and the target object is identified as <i>"The bird flying away"</i>.
-This object can only be recognized by capturing its motion throughout the video.</p>
+Examples from <b>M</b>otion <b>e</b>xpressions <b>Vi</b>deo <b>S</b>egmentation (<b>MeViS</b>) showing the dataset’s nature and complexity.
+The selected target objects are masked in <font color="#FF6403">orange ▇</font>.
+The expressions in MeViS primarily focus on motion attributes, making it impossible to identify the target object from a single frame.
+For example, the ﬁrst example has three parrots with similar appearances, and the target object is identiﬁed as “<i>The bird ﬂying away</i>”.
+This object can only be recognized by capturing its motion throughout the video.
+The updated MeViS 2024 further provides motion-reasoning and no-target expressions, adds audio expressions alongside text, and provides mask and bounding box trajectory annotations.</p>

 <table border="0.6">
 <div align="center">